nastena1606/pbm-docs/docs/reference/pbm-commands.md

     }
     ```

 ???
-"Setting a config value"
+"Setting a configuration value"

     ```json
     [